cs50nestm/web/changemaker/README.md

 Present your work as a website or Google Slides presentation.

 ## Background
-AI is reshaping everything — how we learn, work, create, and govern.
+AI is reshaping everything, how we learn, work, create, and govern.
 In this Changemaker Project, you won't just be reporting facts.
 You'll be digging into how generative AI actually works, weighing its real-world costs and benefits, comparing how different countries are handling it, and making your own case for what responsible AI use should look like.